jclouds/legacy-jclouds.github.com/documentation/quickstart/openstack.markdown

   	* openstack-common
   	* nova

-Instructions for downloading the dependencies are available in the [Installation](/documentation/userguide/installation-guide).
+Instructions for downloading the dependencies are available in the [Installation Guide](/documentation/userguide/installation-guide).

+**Note: By default, the authentication mechanism for all OpenStack Keystone based APIs will use your password as the credential to log in.

+The following specifications may serve as a guide if you wish to set API Access Keys: properties.setProperty(KeystoneProperties.CREDENTIAL_TYPE, CredentialTypes.API_ACCESS_KEY_CREDENTIALS)

+To get the CredentialTypes class, please see the [Javadoc](http://demobox.github.com/jclouds-maven-site-1.5.0/1.5.0/jclouds-multi/apidocs/org/jclouds/openstack/keystone/v2_0/config/CredentialTypes.html).

 5. Start coding using Nova